Humans logo

 "Can we talk about it tomorrow?" she asked, and I agreed.
 But I knew we couldn't date right now.

 I woke up the next morning quite like anyone should have expected from me.
 I instantly regretted having broken up with Juliet.
 While I didn't see any alternatives among the turmoil, I knew I'd just given up my only happiness.
 And I thought about how wonderful Juliet had been to me during our relationship.
-I knew that now it would like like I Made Coffee with her for a few months, and then ditched out.
+I knew that now it would look like I Made Coffee with her for a few months, and then ditched out.

 I sighed in relief, recalling how Juliet mentioned we would talk about it the next day.
 I would tell her that we couldn't get back together yet, but that I was doing this because I loved her.
 That I needed her to be safe.
 But I also respected everything we did and none of that would change.
 We'd talk later, so it would all be alright... right?